Aidin1999/data-management-/readme.md

 ## Overview

 This document is part of my job in data management, where I handle large datasets.
-The tasks include normalizing data and creating a database in MySQL.
+The tasks include normalizing data and creating a database in MySQL and Mongo-DB.

 ## Project Components